City of Lincoln

 Battalion Chief, Leo Benes, EFO

 Battalion Chief Leo Benes is currently assigned to fire station one at 1801 "Q" Street.
+He serves as the duty Battalion Chief in Command of "C" sheft.
 Leo’s career with Lincoln Fire and Rescue began in March of 1986 as a firefighter on truck 7.
 He has had the opportunity to serve in all of Lincoln’s 14 fire stations.
 Assignments included service on the hazardous materials team at the level of technician.
 Promoted to the level of paramedic in June of 1995 on engine one.
 Leo then promoted to the level of Captain in August of 1995.
 He was assigned as Hazardous Materials captain on Engine 9 for almost 6 years.
 He was then assigned as EMS 2 for 1 year prior to serving as captain on engine 1 “C” shift until November 2007.
 At that time he was promoted to Battalion Chief of Emergency Services.

 Leo has received many awards during his years of service.
 These include numerous Phoenix Awards, The Mayor’s Award of Excellence, Fraternal Order of Eagles Firefighter of the Year, Medal of Valor and Lincoln East Rotary Club Firefighter of the Year.